 How does art therapy help?

-Art therapy provides a safe and accepting space for people to talk about themselves and what may be troubling them.
-Art Therapy can be useful for people who struggle to communicate their feelings and emotions particular as it does not rely solely on verbal language, allowing instead another means of communication through using art materials allowing feelings to be accessed more readily without words getting in the way.
-The Art Therapist is trained to allow individuals to gain a greater understanding their art language.
+Art therapy provides a safe and accepting space for people to talk about themselves and explore about what may be troubling them.
+It can be useful for people who struggle to communicate their feelings and emotions as it does not rely solely on verbal language.

-Improving self expression and communication within the therapeutic relationship can help by reducing feelings of isolation and help to contain emotions, which may then reduce stress, depression and anxiety.
+Improving self expression and communication through creativity within the therapeutic relationship can help by reducing feelings of isolation and help to contain emotions, which may then reduce stress, depression and anxiety.

 Individuals with trauma related issues, learning disabilities, autism, dementia and acquired brain injury can find this a useful way to find meaning and give shape to feelings and emotions that may otherwise present in a more distressful and challenging manner.